OBOFoundry/OBOFoundry.github.io/ontology/hp.md

 layout: ontology_detail
 id: hp
 alternativePrefix: HPO
-description: The Human Phenotype Ontology is being developed to provide a structured and controlled vocabulary for the phenotypic features encountered in human hereditary and other disease.
-Our goal is to provide resource for the computational analysis of the human phenome, with a current focus on monogenic diseases listed in the Online Mendelian Inheritance in Man (OMIM) database, for which annotations are also provided.
+description: A structured and controlled vocabulary for the phenotypic features encountered in human hereditary and other disease.
 domain: phenotype
 homepage: http://www.human-phenotype-ontology.org/
 contact: